-Officially named, Her Majesty’s Royal Palace And Fortress - Tower of London, is protected by a detachment of the regiment on guard at Buckingham Palace and St James' Palace.
+Officially named, His Majesty’s Royal Palace And Fortress - Tower of London, used to be protected by a detachment of the regiment on guard at Buckingham Palace and St James' Palace.

-The Tower guard, comprising of one officer, 6 NCO's and 15 soldiers, post sentries outside the Jewel House and the Queen's House.
+The Tower of London Guard comprising of one officer, 6 NCO's and 15 soldiers, post sentries outside the Jewel House and the Queen's House.

 The sentries, at the Tower of London are changed every two hours and you can see them being posted and receiving their orders on a visit to the Tower.